 Is your company doing enough to engage passive talent?
-Sandy Dennis explores this hidden talent pool and offers insight on how to build relationships and convert them into enthusiastic candidates.
+Charlene Bergman explores this hidden talent pool and offers insight on how to build relationships and convert them into enthusiastic candidates.

 In Walter Isaacson’s critically acclaimed book, Steve Jobs, the polarizing founder of Apple is depicted as both a visionary and a tyrant in the boardroom.
 When it came to recruiting talent, this couldn’t be more accurate.
 When Apple was looking for a CEO in the early 80’s, Jobs worked with an executive search firm to find the perfect candidate.
 Ultimately, they landed on John Sculley who, at the time, was the CEO and President of Pepsi.